You are invited to Have Your Say on how we manage offshore treatment providers and our offshore treatment assurance schemes.

 Note: To avoid potential contamination of the products with insecticide, importers should line the interior of the sea container and bag the products.

-It is it is the importer's responsibility to ensure that all imported food complies with the Imported Food Control Act 1992 including Australia New Zealand Food Standards Code; and that imported animal and pet food complies with the Agricultural and Veterinary Chemicals Code (MRL Standard) Instrument 2019.
+It is the importer's responsibility to ensure that all imported food complies with the Imported Food Control Act 1992 including Australia New Zealand Food Standards Code; and that imported animal and pet food complies with the Agricultural and Veterinary Chemicals Code (MRL Standard) Instrument 2019.

 Permitted treatment providers